elliott-king/kanye_analyzer/kanye_realtime/README.md

 # TODOS:

 ### High Priority:
-- Cache parts of the mongo_handler (when fetching statistics).
-- Add navbar to all pages
+- Add nlp guesses to site.

 ### Med Priority:
 - Modify colors of pie chart to be more distinctive.